-Subd.
+- Subd.
 4. Off-campus Credit Instruction.
 Off-campus courses may be taught as part of load or as overload, subject to Article 12, Section B. For travel time in connection with the offering of off-campus courses, a faculty member will be reimbursed at the rate of at least \$.25 (twenty-five cents) for each mile traveled.
 Mileage will be measured from the university campus, or from the faculty member's residence, whichever is closer to the off-campus site, based upon the approved state mileage table.
-If a faculty member's assignment includes teaching load at an off-campus site, a portion of his/her office hour obligation can be at the off-campus site.
+If a faculty member's assignment includes teaching load at an off-campus site, a portion of his/her office hour obligation can be at the off-campus site. - Subd.

-Subd.
 5. Assessment of Prior Learning.
-The decision to assess prior learning shall be reached after consultation between the President/designee and the department.
-Compensation for faculty involved in assessment of prior learning shall be either seventy five dollars (\$75) or eighteen dollars and seventy-five cents (\$18.75) per credit requested, whichever is greater.
-Beginning January 1, 2013, the decision to assess prior learning for a student shall be reached after consultation with the department, and approval by the President/designee.
-Compensation for faculty involved in assessment of prior learning shall be \$35 per credit requested.
+The decision to assess prior learning for a student shall be reached after consultation with the department, and approval by the President/designee.
+Compensation for faculty involved in assessment of prior learning shall be \$35 per credit requested. - Subd.

-Subd.
 6. Miscellaneous Instructional Categories.
 Faculty members providing packaged courses or correspondence courses approved by the President/designee shall be compensated at the rate of sixty-five dollars (\$65) per credit hour per student.
 For purposes of determining compensation paid under this subdivision, a three (3) credit graduate course shall be the equivalent of a four (4) credit undergraduate course, and a four (4) credit graduate course shall be the equivalent of a five (5) credit undergraduate course.
 All other graduate courses shall be calculated as the equivalent of one and one fourth (1.25) undergraduate credits per one (1) graduate credit hour.
 Graduate equivalency shall apply only to courses exclusively for graduate students.
-Non-credit generating workshop instruction may be compensated at overload rate as provided in Article 12, Section B.

-Section B. Non-Teaching Faculty Workload.
+Non-credit generating workshop instruction may be compensated at overload rate as provided in Article 12, Section B. - Section B. Non-Teaching Faculty Workload.
 All members of the non-teaching faculty such as those involved in library/learning resources, counseling center, student teacher supervision, full-time intern supervision, and laboratory school teaching/supervision who are members of the appropriate unit shall enjoy full faculty status with all the privileges and responsibilities pertaining thereto.
-The workload of a non-teaching faculty member shall include maintenance of professional expertise, committee assignments, research, community service and other similar professional activities.
+The workload of a non-teaching faculty member shall include maintenance of professional expertise, committee assignments, research, community service and other similar professional activities. - Subd.

-Subd.
 1. Librarians/Media Faculty.
 Librarians/Media Faculty shall be responsible for implementation of library/media services to support the mission and philosophy of each institution.
 Librarians/Media Faculty on each campus shall recommend to the Administration objectives and methods for library/media services, giving priority to providing services necessary to fulfill the educational needs of students and instructional needs of faculty.
 The Administration on each campus, after consultation with the librarians/media faculty, shall schedule the library/media services.

-Subd.
+- Subd.
 2. Counseling Center Faculty Members.
-The workload of a counseling center faculty member shall include client contact hours, preparation for and evaluation of client contacts, maintenance of professional expertise, crisis intervention, and other professional activities.
+The workload of a counseling center faculty member shall include client contact hours, preparation for and evaluation of client contacts, maintenance of professional expertise, crisis intervention, and other professional activities. - Subd.

-Subd.
 3. Student Teacher Supervisors.
 The full workload for the academic year or ninemonth appointment year of supervisors of student teachers shall be determined by the President after meeting and conferring with the Association.
-The meet and confer session shall include consideration of faculty/student teacher ratios and travel requirements.
+The meet and confer session shall include consideration of faculty/student teacher ratios and travel requirements. - Subd.

-Subd.
 4. Exceptions.
 For those non-teaching faculty members whose work involves classroom teaching or other special duties and/or projects, the Administration shall assign duties in a manner that will result in a total workload consistent with that of a non-teaching faculty member whose workload does not include a teaching assignment or other special duties and/or projects.